2023 Event Overview

 HELP US PROMOTE WELLNESS FOR WOMEN AND GIRLS

 One of the missions of the Wahine Classic is to promote the physical, mental and emotional wellness in women and girls.
 As an all-female competition, we are passionate about the well-being of our Wahine surfing community.
-We do believe that surfing, time spent in the ocean and having a supportive ocean-focused community has a positive impact on health and wellness.
-Let us know how surfing has positively impacted your life by emailing us at email@example.com.
+We do believe that surfing, time spent in the ocean and having a supportive ocean-focused community.
+This year we will be paying special attention to the safety of our surfers and staff by social distancing and following the Phase II protocols from the state of North Carolina.

 FOLLOW US ON SOCIAL MEDIA